HTGenomeAnalysisUnit/project_styler_py/README.md

 sns.scatterplot(data=penguins, x="flipper_length_mm", y="bill_length_mm", hue="species", palette=scp.get_palette("npg"))
 ```

+#### Usage with `scanpy`

 This is useful for example to set specific colors when plotting UMAP in `scanpy`.
+Here, you can eventually combine multiple mapped palettes as long as keys are distinct.

 ```python
 import scanpy as sc